chippers/blake3-balanced/README.md

-# blake3-simple
+# blake3-balanced

-A simple implementation of BLAKE3 based on the BLAKE3 Rust reference.
+A balanced implementation of BLAKE3 for compilation time.
+Useful in scenarios, such as codegen, where the run time is combined with the compilation time.

 ## why?